 - Litigating a proposed class action against Yale University and its all-male fraternities on behalf of students who were subjected to discrimination and a sexually hostile environment

 - Negotiating settlements on behalf of individuals alleging a broad range of discrimination, harassment, and retaliation claims under state and federal law, including claims brought by employees in the legal, financial services, tech, and consumer goods industries

 - Representing a lawyer who was discriminated against for being the primary caregiver to her children during the pandemic

 - Negotiating a settlement on behalf of a college student who was sexually assaulted by a professor

 - Representing a factory employee who was harassed because of her sexual orientation and gender

-At New York University School of Law, Ms. Guentert served as the Senior Symposium Editor for the Journal of International Law & Politics.
-She additionally served as the president of the Domestic Violence Advocacy Project, and participated in the Reproductive Justice Clinic.
+Carolin received her law degree from New York University School of Law, her LL.M. with distinction from Georgetown University Law Center, and her Bachelor of Arts summa cum laude from The College of New Jersey.
+While at New York University School of Law, Carolin served as the Senior Symposium Editor for the Journal of International Law & Politics.
+She also served as the president of the Domestic Violence Advocacy Project and participated in the Reproductive Justice Clinic.

 - New York University School of Law: Reproductive Justice Clinic